Do you struggle figuring out how to embrace homemaking?

 Homemaking and I haven’t always gotten along.
+It has taken me years to embrace homemaking.
 When I was first married and working, I viewed my household responsibilities as burdens, and I complained.
 A lot.

 So when I became a stay at home mom and homemaking was my full time role, I had a difficult time adjusting.

 Very quickly I found myself despising my new role.
 I would wake up and think, “Another day of changing diapers, feeding a baby, cleaning the house, and paying the bills.
 Wasn’t I made to do more than this?!”

 After feeling this way for months, I decided things had to change.

 It took time and a change in perspective, but I’ve grown to love what I do and take great pride in my work as a homemaker.

 In fact, this blog has grown because of that.
 Since being a homemaker didn’t come naturally for me, I figured other women may need encouragement too.